primer/css/docs/content/components/tooltips.md

 Tooltips as a UI pattern should be our last resort for conveying information because it is hidden by default and often with zero or little visual indicator of its existence.

 Before adding a tooltip, please consider: Is this information essential and necessary* Can the UI be made clearer?
 Can the information be shown on the page by default?
+And check out [alternatives to Tooltips](https://primer.style/design/accessibility/tooltip-alternatives) to explore your options.

 ### Attention